-Light is a fundamental element in interior design, as it makes a bathroom functional, influences our mood and enhances the perception of volumes.
+Bathroom lighting is a fundamental element of interior design, as it makes a bathroom functional, influences our mood and enhances the perception of volumes.
 The choice we make will change the way we perceive the bathroom, the colours and the mood we will create in space.

 What lighting to use in the bathroom?